 A Message from the Director of NYC YMI

-Launched in August 2011, the New York City Young Men’s Initiative is the nation’s most comprehensive municipal strategy tackling disparities faced by young men of color.
-More than ever, under the leadership of Mayor Bill de Blasio, the Young Men’s Initiative stands at the ready to work with our partners in government and philanthropy to share the lessons we have learned about what is working to ensure our young men are supported as they navigate their way to adulthood.
+Launched in August 2011, the New York City Young Men's Initiative (YMI) continues to be the nation's most comprehensive municipal strategy tackling the disparities faced by young men of color.
+Under the leadership of Mayor de Blasio, the Young Men's Initiative has aligned itself with the White House's "My Brother's Keeper" initiative.
+The Mayor has tasked YMI with reimagining the size and scale of the initiatives that we coordinate and fund through the initiative.
+We stand at the ready to work with our partners in government and philanthropy to expand upon the promising practices and programs that have shown the ability to produce measurable differences in the lives of young men of color.
+We will embrace transparency and share the lessons we have learned to ensure our young men are supported as they navigate their way to adulthood.

-We know that we will never be able to reach all of the young men of color in our city, so we work to break down silos among city agencies and advance timely policy reform.
-But the magic of the Young Men’s Initiative is most visible in our ability to engage, support, and encourage New York City’s young men.
+We have a real opportunity to work together to break down silos and advance timely policy reform.
+But the magic of the Young Men's Initiative is most visible in our ability to engage, support, and encourage New York City's young men.
+The time is now.